Ising formulations of many NP problems: Problems with Inequalities

-Our solution consists of the following.
-Let us denote $x_\alpha$ to be a binary variable which is 1 if set $\alpha$ is included, and 0 if set $\alpha$ is not included.
-Let us then denote $x_{i,m}$ to be a binary variable which is 1 if the number of $V_\alpha$s which include element $i$ is $m\ge 1$, and 0 otherwise.
+Let us denote $x_i$ to be a binary variable which is 1 if set $i$ is included, and 0 if set $i$ is not included.
+Let us then denote $x_{\alpha,m}$ to be a binary variable which is 1 if the number of $V_i$s which include element $\alpha$ is $m\ge 1$, and 0 otherwise.
 Set $H=H_A+H_B$.
-Our first energy imposes the constraints that exactly one $x_{i,m}$ must be 1, since each element of $U$ must be included a fixed number of times, and that the number of times that we claimed $i$ was included is in fact equal to the number of $V_\alpha$ we have included, with $i$ as an element: Finally, we minimize over the number of $V_\alpha$s included: with $B \ll A$ chosen so that the $A$ constraint is never violated.
+Our first energy imposes the constraints that exactly one $x_{\alpha,m}$ must be 1, since each element of $U$ must be included a fixed number of times, and that the number of times that we claimed $\alpha$ was included is in fact equal to the number of $V_i$ we have included, with $\alpha$ as an element: Finally, we minimize over the number of $V_\alpha$s included: with $0<B < A$ required to never violate the constraints of $H_A$ (the worst case is that one set must be included to obtain one element of $U$; the change in $H$ if we include this last element is $B-A$, which must be negative).